 This document introduces a few of the various tools and options you might choose from.
 The approaches should not be considered exclusive - you may want to provide more than one documentation style for you API, such as a self describing API that also includes static documentation of the various API endpoints.
-Endpoint documentation.
-Integrate OAuth 2 Into Your Django/DRF Back-end.
+Endpoint documentation The most common way to document Web APIs today is to produce documentation that lists the API endpoints verbatim, and describes the allowable operations on each.
+DRF Docs DRF Docs allows you to document Web APIs made with Django REST Framework and it is authored by Emmanouil Konstantinidis.
+Both this package and Django REST Swagger are fully documented, well supported, and come highly recommended.
+Supports: Integrate OAuth 2 Into Your Django/DRF Back-end.
 We’ve all been there.

 We also have generated documentation here.
 The Sphinx docs contain autogenerated coverage of the API as presented in Python, as well as descriptions of where PyZMQ may differ from other ØMQ bindings.
 The definitive guide on how to use static, class or abstract methods in Python.
 Doing code reviews is a great way to discover things that people might struggle to comprehend.

 While proof-reading OpenStack patches recently, I spotted that people were not using correctly the various decorators Python provides for methods.
 So here's my attempt at providing me a link to send them to in my next code reviews. :-) This article has been kindly converted and recorded as a video by Webucator, provider of Python training.